 Usual interstitial pneumonia

-The histologic diagnosis of UIP is based on temporal heterogeneity : which is the identification of fibrotic lesions at different stages (fibroblastic foci, mature fibrosis, and honeycombing) within the same biopsy specimen and architectural distortion.
+The histological diagnosis of UIP is based on temporal and spatial heterogeneity, which is the identification of fibrotic lesions at different stages (fibroblastic infiltrates, mature fibrosis, and honeycombing) within the same biopsy specimen and architectural distortion.
 Honeycombing particularly if it is more than 5% of the lung volume is an almost 100% specific finding.
 On a typical biopsy, there are areas of normal lung alternating with interstitial fibrosis and honeycombing.
 The distribution of UIP characteristically is with an apicobasal gradient with basal and peripheral (subpleural) predominance, although it is often patchy.

 - connective tissue disorders

-- systemic sclerosis : can have either a UIP or NSIP (commoner) pattern 4.
+- systemic sclerosis (scleroderma): can have either a UIP or NSIP (commoner) pattern 4

-- polymyositis/dermatomyositis: those with these can have a UIP, NSIP or BOOP pattern 4.
+- polymyositis/dermatomyositis: those with these can have a UIP, NSIP or COP pattern 4

-Plain film features are non specific.
-While chest radiographs can be even be normal in patients with very early disease, in advanced disease, it may show decreased lung volumes and basal fine to coarse reticulation.
+Plain film features are nonspecific.
+While chest radiographs can be even normal in patients with very early disease, in advanced disease, it may show decreased lung volumes and basal fine to coarse reticulation.
 Usually due to more extensive involvement of the lower lobes, the major fissure is shifted inferiorly which is best seen on the lateral chest radiograph.

-- the presence of reticular opacities, often associated with honeycombing and/or traction bronchiectasis, with peripheral and lower lobe predominance is considered a very good differentiating feature from patients with NSIP and concurrent emphysema 6.
+- reticular opacities: in the immediate subpleural lung, often associated with honeycombing and/or traction bronchiectasis, with peripheral and lower lobe predominance is considered a very good differentiating feature from patients with NSIP and concurrent emphysema 6

-- architectural distortion, which reflects lung fibrosis, is often prominent.
+- lung architectural distortion: which reflects lung fibrosis and is often prominent

-- lobar volume loss is seen in cases of more advanced fibrosis.
+- lobar volume loss (predominantly lower lobes) is seen in cases of more advanced fibrosis

 Treatment and prognosis